mxlint/mxlint-cli/README.md

 - copy `policies` directory to your project directory
 - run `./mendix-cli lint --xunit-report=report.xml`

-You will see a report in the terminal and a report in the `report.xml` file.
+You will see a summary of the policy evaluations in the terminal and a report in the `report.xml` file.
 The report is in xUnit format.
 You can use it in your CI/CD pipeline.

 Do you want to create your own policies?
 Please refer to our guide [Create new policy](./docs/create-new-policy.md)